We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 5.2.1.
 Car number plates

 5.4.
 The computer on which the collected CCTV recordings shall be stored as well as live feedback from CCTV cameras shall be visible and located in a separate room, not generally accessible to the public and all employees.
-Such computer shall be password protected and its password shall be known only to the Head of IT Department.
+Such computer shall be password protected and its password shall be known only to the IT Department and the Director of IT at Premier Capital plc.

 5.5.
 We have engaged APCO Limited (C 8724) as a data processor to in order to install, service and maintain our CCTV cameras.
-We will ensure reasonable contractual safeguards are in place to protect the security and integrity of the data.
+Reasonable contractual safeguards are in place to protect the security and integrity of the data.

 5.6.
-The Company has made every reasonable effort to inform Data Subjects of the presence of CCTV cameras by installing appropriate signage in the Restaurants indoor premises, as well as the immediate outdoor premises.
+The Company has made every reasonable effort to inform Data Subjects of the presence of CCTV cameras by installing appropriate signage in the Restaurants and Offices indoor premises, as well as the immediate outdoor premises, such as our drive thrus and office terraces.

 5.7.
 Ordinarily, the IT department shall have access to the CCTV recordings.
 Subject to of the contents of this Policy, the Company shall not share the recordings with any third party, except where required to do so as a result of a legal requirement or on the instructions of law enforcement authorities or a court order.